ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 }
 ~~~~

-Notice the content type, transparency services might support only
-certain content types from certain issuers, per their registration
+The content type, transparency services might support only certain content types from certain issuers, per their registration policies.
-policies.

-Notice the CWT Claims, transparency services might support only
-statements about certain artifacts from certain issuers,
-per their registration policies.
+The CWT Claims, transparency services might support only statements about certain artifacts from certain issuers, per their registration policies.

 #### Receipt